 The TEU is DCU’s centre for Teaching Enhancement, with the primary role of supporting teaching staff and those who support teaching.
+We are a constituent of the Office of the Vice-President for Academic Affairs (OVPAA).
 We provide research-informed leadership in Teaching, Learning and Assessment guided by DCU’s Strategic Plan and Teaching and Learning Plan and in response to contemporary developments in higher education.
 The TEU has two core functions: i) strengthening staff capabilities to develop innovation, teaching excellence, and flexibility in delivering on the University’s commitment to a transformative student learning experience, and ii) managing and supporting DCU’s virtual learning environment (VLE) known as Loop.

 The TEU aims to:

 Foster a dynamic community of practice around issues of teaching and learning and technology enhanced learning among our colleagues across the university and its various partners.